jkphl/defr/README.md

 is an — at present: proof-of-concept — simple usage pattern and lightweight JavaScript library for **deferred loading and localStorage caching of external CSS and JavaScript** resources.

-There are two variants of the library, both of them having no dependencies: The "simple" version weighs no more than 1.3 kB (minified) and features everything that's necessary for **deferred loading**.
-The "localstorage" version adds support for **localStorage caching** (if supported by the browser) and weighs ~2.8 kB.
+There are basically two versions of the library, one for [modern browsers](blob/master/lib/defr.modern-simple.js) and a polyfilled (and bigger) variant for [older browsers](blob/master/lib/defr.polyfilled-simple.js).
+Additionally, there's a version of each library supporting `localStorage` caching of CSS and JavaScript resources (again separated for [modern](blob/master/lib/defr.modern-localstorage.js) and [older](blob/master/lib/defr.polyfilled-localstorage.js) browsers).

-Please be aware that I hacked all this together in about one day, so don't expect it to be rocket science at the moment.
+Please be aware that I hacked all this together in very little time, so don't expect it to be rocket science at the moment.
 It should, however, illustrate my thoughts.
 I'm happily awaiting your feedback and your suggestions!

 Basics